weamibrahim/UserDashboard/README.md

 ## **INTRODUCTION**

-you can show all usesr and click on anu user to show detail you can search about user by id when appear click on user to show details
+you can show all users and click on anu user to show details you can search about user by id when appear click on user to show details